zitadel/terraform-provider-zitadel/docs/resources/default_lockout_policy.md

 ### Required

 - `max_password_attempts` (Number) Maximum password check attempts before the account gets locked.
-Attempts are reset as soon as the password is entered correct or the password is reset.
+Attempts are reset as soon as the password is entered correctly or the password is reset.

 ### Read-Only